 Ms. Siskel joined the Ford Foundation as program officer for Rural Poverty and Resources in Jakarta and later was representative in Indonesia and the Philippines.
 In these roles she was engaged in strengthening civil society; promoting economic development and community-based natural resources policy; and enhancing local capacity for socioeconomic research and analysis.
 In the Philippines she also initiated the development of a national basic education reform program and, in Indonesia, oversaw higher education programs aimed at building local leadership and guided work on community-based reconciliation processes in the post-Suharto era.
 Moving to New York in 2005 she directed Ford's Community and Resource Development unit, providing support to organizations working in community development, local philanthropy, sexuality and reproductive health, and environment and development in Africa, Asia, Latin America, Russia and the United States.

 Trained as a social anthropologist, Ms. Siskel has served variously as a consultant, university teacher and researcher throughout Indonesia, in rural northeast Brazil and highland Chiapas, Mexico.
 She first lived and worked in Indonesia as a member of the first cohort of Luce Scholars in 1974 and later returned there as a Fulbright scholar and development advisor.
 She recently completed a three-year tenure as president of the Fulbright Association, and also served on the Governing Council of the European Foundation Centre.
 Currently she is a member of the Global Philanthropy Committee of the Council on Foundations and serves on the board of the Youth Orchestra of the Americas.

-Education: Ms. Siskel studied social anthropology, receiving her A.B. from Harvard University and her M.A. from The Johns Hopkins University and is a member of Phi Beta Kappa.
+Education: Ms. Siskel studied social anthropology, receiving her bachelor's degree from Harvard University and her master's degree from The Johns Hopkins University and is a member of Phi Beta Kappa.